tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 1. A string that consists of octet 32 (0x20) repeated 64 times.
 2. The context string "TLS, server delegated credentials".
-3. A single 0 byte which serves as the separator
+3. A single 0 byte which serves as the separator.
 4. Big endian serialized 2 bytes ProtocolVersion of the negotiated TLS version, defined by TLS.
 5. DER encoded X.509 certificate used to sign the DelegatedCredential.